 Praying for the Persecuted Church in North Korea

 There is no country on earth where it is more dangerous to identify with Christ than in North Korea.
 This is why Open Doors consistently ranks North Korea #1 in its annual World Watch List.
-Any expression of Christianity is strictly forbidden, including owning or reading a Bible.
+The government forbids any expression of Christianity, including owning or reading a Bible.

 Under the direction of Kim Jong-un, the North Korean government actively seeks out and ruthlessly punishes Christians.
-Christians must always be alert, as the government uses a wide-ranging network of informants, including family and friends, in its surveillance.
-Those who are caught face imprisonment, consignment to slave labor camps, and even death.
+Christians must always be alert.
+The government uses a wide-ranging network of informants, including family and friends, in its surveillance.
+Those caught face imprisonment, consignment to slave labor camps, and even death.
 Needless to say, the pressure to hide or abandon one’s faith is intense.

 - Ask God to strengthen the faith of North Korean Christians so that they will continue to follow Christ, regardless of the cost.
 Pray that God would give them hope and peace through the power of the Holy Spirit so that they might persevere in the midst of intense persecution and suffering

 The government’s attempts to stamp out Christianity have not been successful, though persecution continues to present significant barriers to the spread of the gospel.
 Thus, in a country of over 25 million people, Evangelical Christians make up an estimated 1.57% of the population.

 About 99.3% of North Koreans are considered unreached, which means they have little or no access to the gospel.
 In terms of people groups, 2 of North Korea’s 5 people groups are considered unreached.